This page provides information on permits that require plan review. For information on quick permits, please visit our quick permits page.

 Retaining walls

 In general, plans do not need to be prepared by and architect or engineer, but they must be of sufficient quality to show the scope and nature of the work.
-Handouts regarding specific information to include on residential and commercial projects are available at the Building Division and on the Residential Additions Guidelines and Guide to Commercial Tenant Improvement pages.
+Informational handouts to aid applicants in submitting sufficient plans for review can be located below.